How can I learn more about being a Marianopolis parent?

 How can I support Marianopolis?

 Parents play an important role in supporting the College.
-With about one in five Marianopolis students receiving financial aid, the College welcomes parent volunteers and donations of any amount to The Marianopolis Millennium Foundation.
+With about one in five Marianopolis students receiving financial aid, the College welcomes donations of any amount to The Marianopolis Millennium Foundation.